Top Tips for Great Grilling

 Low Heat: 12 seconds or 300 F (150 C)

 Timing is everything when it comes to grilling — there might be only a minute or two between a moist and tender chop and dry, tough shoe leather.
-And know that two seemingly identical cuts of meat will often cook at different times–depending on exact thickness, texture, age, and temperature of the raw meat.
+And know that two seemingly identical cuts of meat will often cook at different times — depending on exact thickness, texture, age, and temperature of the raw meat.
 To play it safe, start checking for doneness before the time suggested in the recipe.
 As they say, your results may vary.

 To get the best and most consistent results, use an instant-read meat thermometer to check for doneness.
 Insert it into the thickest part of the meat, away from the bone, to measure the internal temperature.
-If you don't have a meat thermometer, you can revert, again, to the caveman method.
-Slice the meat, and observe the color of the juices.
+If you don't have a meat thermometer, you can revert to a more basic method.
+Slice the meat and observe the color of the juices.
 If the juices are red, the meat is rare.
 Pink indicates medium rare, and clear means well done.

 - Prepare all ingredients before you begin grilling.
 A hot grill cooks fast.
 Being prepped and ready makes grilling a lot less frantic.